-This area of support is developing the strategic communications capability of the Ministry of Defence and Armed Forces, in order to demonstrate transparency and promote security-related policies and activities to key audiences and stakeholders at home and abroad.
-Coordination across Government in communicating security issues as part of an overall Government vision and inter-agency security approach is being developed.
+This area of support is aimed at developing the strategic communications capability of the Ministry of Defence and Armed Forces, in order to demonstrate transparency and promote security-related policies and activities to key audiences and stakeholders at home and abroad.
+Coordination across Government in communicating security issues as part of an overall vision and inter-agency security approach is being developed.

-All other initiatives are in various stages of development and will be advanced in the coming months.
+All other projects are in various stages of development and progressing steadily.
 They all involve the assessment of Georgia's capabilities, resources and needs; the evaluation of relevant doctrines, plans and procedures; and practical assistance in critical areas that support Georgia's reform priorities.
-The SNGP is adopting a flexible approach to ensure that priorities within each area of support can be adjusted according to need, and according to changes in the evolving security environment.
+The SNGP is adopting a flexible approach to ensure that priorities can be adjusted according to need, and changes in the evolving security environment.